ayebear/picoes/README.md

 ### Instructions

-Full API documentation will be available later, but here is a basic usage guide for now.
+Full API documentation might be available later, but here is a basic usage guide for now.

 #### Terminology